 Rare diseases are poorly represented in existing medical terminologies in use, and there is no terminology specific to rare diseases, except the domain-specific nomenclature of rare diseases developed by Orphanet (ORPHAcodes).
 One of the main objectives of this project is to promote the use of ORPHAcodes for codification of rare diseases in the national health information systems, in order to increase the visibility of these patients.
 Therefore the Rare Diseases team at Sciensano organizes trainings on ORPHAcodes in which the nomenclature and the classification of rare diseases is explained.
 Additional information on the linearization and the implementation of ORPHAcodes will be provided.
 Finally, we will act as a national helpdesk, consisting of a member of the Central Registry for Rare Diseases (CRRD) and two members of the Orphanet Belgium team, in collaboration with the Orphanet-INSERM coordinating team, in order to support any professional having questions or issues concerning the use of ORPHAcodes in daily practice.

 These trainings are aimed to professionals involved in the field of rare diseases in a clinical context (clinicians, coders, people in charge of registries, IT managers,…).
-The format of the trainings can be adapted to the needs (ranging from a duration of 2 hours online to a more advanced training of 1 day on site, in French, Dutch and/or English) and will be planned after summer 2022.
+The format of the trainings can be adapted to the needs (ranging from a duration of 2 hours online to a more advanced training of 1 day on site, in French, Dutch and/or English) and were started in spring 2022.
 Initially, these training courses are intended mainly for professionals working in one of the hospitals recognized for their “rare disease function”.
 However, any request will be taken into consideration and analyzed on a case-by-case basis.

 If you have any questions or wish to express your interest in this training, please send an e-mail to 'firstname.lastname@example.org'.